mavinii/ireland_map4/README.md

 - [ ] Draw a semi-transparent blue circle around this marker with a radius of 10 km and show number of places within this radius.
 - [ ] Create a slider to control the above radius in km (1-1000, default 10) and on change, update the circle on the map and update number of places within the radius info shown accordingly.

+# Student Report
+This is my report about this project.
+I will explain the steps I took to create this project, the challenges I faced and how I solved them.

+## What was easy:
+Displaying the Apple Map was an easy thing, along with the colour of the marks but apart from that, everything else was unbelieve hard!

+## What was challenge:
+The Marks and Long Press implementation were a challenge.

+## What I failed:
+I have failed to implement these features:
+1. The first thing was to implement the navigation with icons, it was driven me crazy, even though react native has good documentation, I was having issues letting the two button icons work and after some hours, it was done.
+2. Displaying the Map was easy, but displaying the markers took me so many days.
+3. To fetch the data from the two links given, and to understand how to fetch in react native works.
+4. Show the distance to the nearest place and update it with drag and drop marker.
+5. Drawing the blue circle radios was also not implemented.

+## What I accomplished:
+- The button details take the user to the next screen.
+- The dropdown menu was fine to implement, but showing de places inside of it, was very complicated, as well as displaying the places when clicked.
+- Details screen shows, random pictures, names, the names in Gaelic, the place type, latitude and longitude.

+## What I learned:
+Doing this project and the Maps in Ireland one, I have been learning a lot.
+Learning how to search for the issue in my code, learning how to read the documentation, learning that sometimes we have priority to implement a feature and others are not that important.
+Learning that libraries are very important and the most important thing, learning how to be patient.
+Helping others and asking for help is also a good thing to do.

 ## ⭐️ Attention:
 This project was developed using `Apple Maps`, if you want to run this project on Android with Google Maps, you will need to import the `Google Maps` package and change the `MapView` component to `GoogleMap` provider: